bonny/WordPress-Simple-History/readme.txt

 - Use flexbox for history page layout, so if all dropins are disabled then the content area spans the entire 100 % width (#199).

+- Adjust style of pagination to match WordPress core pagination.

 = 2.33.2 (January 2020) =
 - Fix history displaying blank white space on smaller screens.
 Fixes https://wordpress.org/support/topic/viewing-the-log-on-a-iphone/.